 Meet The Board

 Alec grew up on the southern shores of Lake Erie in a small town called Port Clinton, Ohio.
-He still live here today, where he spends most of his summers on or as close to the water as possible.
+He still lives here today and spends most of his summers on or as close to the water as possible.
 He is currently a City Planner for the City of Sandusky, a small city on Lake Erie.
 As a natural wanderlust, he spends much of his time adventuring outside and traveling.

 James Mott is a Great Lakes native, having lived his whole life in Michigan.
 Raised in Metro-Detroit, childhood summers in Gladwin, family motel in Barton City, a cabin in Paradise, James has felt at home all over this great state.
 As a diving educator, James has traveled, dived, and enjoyed the waters of all five of the Great Lakes.